AlfaZeroh1/AlfaZeroh1/README.md

 - 👋 Hi, I’m @AlfaZeroh1
 - 👀 I’m interested in Tech.
-- 🌱 I’m currently learning Web Development(Full-stack) and Game Development(2D).
+- 🌱 I’m currently learning Web Development(Full-stack), Mobile Dev(Android && iOS) and Game Development(Godot).
 - I am Mainly working in a linux environment but do cherish a bit of windows once a while.
 - 💞️ I’m looking to collaborate on any Software Development Project
 - 📫 How to reach me timcatech@gmail.com or +254711235022